A complete rug size guide

 Removing stains

 Dry stains should be scraped gently towards the centre of the stain.
-Wet stains should not be rubbed, soak up the stain with paper towels or a damp white cloth before the stain penetrates too deep into the rug.
+Wet stains should not be rubbed, soak up the stain with paper towels or a damp white cloth before the stain penetrates too deeply into the rug.

 Rotate your rug regularly